epfl-lara/stainless/core/src/sphinx/laws.rst

     x + (y + z) == (x + y) + z
   }.holds

-One can then provides use these lemmas to help the verification go through.
-To this end, one needs to override the law of interest, and instanciate the lemma over the relevant parameters:
+One can then override the law of interest, and instanciate the lemma over the relevant parameters:

 .. code-block:: scala